thingsapart/EBB-pwm-peristaltic-stepper/Guide/ReadMe.md

 ### BigTreeTech EBB36

 There are two versions of this, one with an accelerometer and one without, both will work but the accelerometer version is twice as expensive and no use of it is made in this project.
+There are multiple versions of this PCB and this code will work with all of them however version 1 of the board uses a different pin for the optional dew heater control.
+Version 1.1 and 1.2 seem identical in function.

 ![EBB36 Focuser PCB](../Guide/Images/EBB36PCB.png)